department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 A request to the Enterprise Security External Change Council (ESECC) may be needed to authorize an opening in the firewall to enable a connection between the client system and the Enterprise Event Bus.

-Prior to determining if your system will require an ESECC, we will attempt connecting to the Enterprise Event Bus from your system.
-If an error message indicates that traffic is blocked at the network level, then an ESECC is required.
+Prior to determining if your system will require an ESECC, we will collaborate on testing a connection from your system to the Enterprise Event Bus.
+If an error message indicates that traffic is blocked at the network level, then an ESECC will be required.

-If an ESECC is required, the Enterprise Event Bus team will take point on getting the request submitted.
+If an ESECC is required, the Enterprise Event Bus team will submit the ESECC request on your team's behalf.
 We will need the following information:

 * The IP address of your system.
 This can be a list of specific IP addresses, a CIDR block, or a list of CIDR blocks.
 * Your system's connection ID assigned by VA NSOC (Network Security Operations Center)